alfin3/graph-algorithms/data-structures-pthread/ht-divchn-pthread/README.md

 ## Evaluation - December 11 2021 implementation

+The evaluation was performed on a 13th Generation Intel(R) Core(TM) i7-13700HX Processor (i7-13700HX) with Hyper-Threading on 8 of 16 physical cores, providing 24 logical cores.

 **An optimization of spatiotemporal collisions between threads during insertion into hash table was performed.**

 To insert 2**22 distinct nearly random 32-byte long keys and shorter elements, with hash table growth: